-

 Please provide a short overview of risks of liability (criminal liability, serious administrative / civil liability) and enforcement practice with regards to medicinal products (including biologicals), medical devices, foods, and food supplements.

-a.
-Each of the relevant statutes have specific provisions for offences and/or penalties for contravention of the respective statutory provisions.
-For example, under the Medicines Act, a person who contravenes the licensing, manufacturing, and wholesaling of medicinal products can be found guilty of an offence, liable upon conviction to a fine or to imprisonment, or to both.85
+- Each of the relevant statutes have specific provisions for offences and/or penalties for contravention of the respective statutory provisions.
+For example, under the Medicines Act, a person who contravenes the licensing, manufacturing, and wholesaling of medicinal products can be found guilty of an offence, liable upon conviction to a fine or to imprisonment, or to both.87

-d.
-In the whole of 2023, the HSA seized more than 60,000 units of illegal health products and removed over 4,600 online listings on local e-commerce and social media platforms selling these illegal health products.
-This seizure came about through a concerted internet-based enforcement action coordinated by INTERPOL.87
+- In the whole of 2023, the HSA seized more than 60,000 units of illegal health products and removed over 4,600 online listings on local e-commerce and social media platforms selling these illegal health products.
+This seizure came about through a concerted internet-based enforcement action coordinated by INTERPOL.88 In 2024, the HSA removed 3,336 illegal health product listings and issued 1,471 warnings to sellers on local e-commerce and social media platforms.
+Prescription only and pharmacy only medicines made up about 40% of all listings removed.
+The suppliers in the more serious cases were also prosecuted by HSA, and were fined and/or sentenced to jail.
+HSA will continue its efforts to strengthen surveillance through collaboration with the local e-commerce and social media platform administrators.89

 -